django-cms/django-cms/docs/reference/api_references.rst

     :param parent: Used for automated slug generation
     :type parent: :class:`cms.models.Page` instance
     :param string overwrite_url: Overwritten path for this page
-    :param bool with_revision: Whether to create a revision for the new page.

 .. function:: add_plugin(placeholder, plugin_type, language, position='last-child', target=None,  **data)